Perpetue/project-triangle-tracker/README.md

  For an equilateral triangle, all sides must be equal.
  For an isosceles triangle, two sides are exactly equal.
  For a scalene triangle, none of the sides is equal.
 However, the sum of any two sides of the triangle must be greater than the third side.
- Most importantly, if the sum of any two sides of the triangle is equal to or less than the third remaining side, then a triangle CANNOT be formed using those values
+ Most importantly, if the sum of any two sides of the triangle is equal to or less than the third remaining side, then a triangle CANNOT be formed using those values.
 ## Link to live site on GitHub Pages
 https://github.com/Perpetue/project-triangle-tracker